espruino/EspruinoDocs/modules/graphical_menu.md

     "selected": 0, // optional, first selected menu item's index "fontHeight": 0, // optional, height of the font being used "y": 0, // optional, y offset of menu
-  },
+    "x": 0, // optional, x offset of menu
+    "x2": g.getWidth()-1, // optional, x coordinate of right of menu "y2": g.getHeight()-1, // optional, y coordinate of bottom of menu "preflip": function() {} // optional, function to be called before menu is drawn },
   "menu text" : function() { called when menu item selected };
 };
 ```

+And `menu.list` returns an object containing the following functions:

+* `draw()` - draw the menu to the screen (usually happens automatically)
+* `select()` - 'select' the current menu item - call this when the 'action' button is pressed
+* `move(n)` - if `n=-1`, select the menu item above the current one, if it's `1` select the item below the current one